totalgood/bokeh-demos/stocks/README.md

 data downsampling on the server side (not bokeh-server but the flask service served by flask_server_minutes).

+It includes a smaller top plot and a main plot below.
+The smaller top plot is intended to be used as general data view where users can select a period of data.
+The lower main plot will be updated with resampled data focusing on the selected period.

 To run the script execute:

 >> python stocks_panel.py

+Instructions:

+1. Run the script as described above.
+It will open your browser window with the example.

+2. Use the smaller plot on the top to select regions of data to display on the main plot below.

 custom_stocks_panel